 So how much should you pay into your pension?

 If you’re starting your pension in your 40s, there is some catching up to do.
 Take a look at our calculator to get an idea of what you’ll need.

 Remember of course, that tax relief on the money you pay in will propel the value of your pension pot by as much as 67% straightaway.

-The example below is based on starting a pension aged 40, and planning to retire aged 68.
+The example below is based on starting a self-employed pension aged 40, in Ireland, and planning to retire aged 68.
 If you’re a top-rate taxpayer, an after-tax pension contribution of just over €500 each month (that’s €886 before tax relief) could set you up for income of around €30,000 in retirement.

 Starting’s the hard bit